lykinsbd/stockpiler/README.md

 While we have provided a simple `nornir_conf.yaml` file, you are welcome to provide your own or customize the one provided by the package.
 * https://nornir.readthedocs.io/en/latest/configuration/index.html

+If you are using Windows (or wish to host your inventory in a different location than `/etc/stockpiler/inventory`), you will need to create a custom Nornir config file with your inventory paths.